TheCraftySlayer/prophet_forecast/README.md

 ## Cross-validation discipline

 The model is evaluated using a rolling origin cross‑validation scheme.
-The default initial window spans 365 days with a 30‑day horizon and 30‑day evaluation period.
+The default initial window spans 365 days with a 30-day horizon and updates every 7 days.
 A model is accepted only if the mean absolute error stays below 15% of the average call volume.

 ### Windows compatibility